pezra/hal-client/README.md

 ### Forms

 HalClient supports [Dwolla HAL forms](https://github.com/Dwolla/hal-forms).
-For example, give a collection with a [`create-form`](https://tools.ietf.org/html/rfc6861#section-3.1) link to a resource with a [`default`](https://github.com/Dwolla/hal-forms#properties) form that create new members of the collection, the following code would create a new member of `http://example.com/somecollection`.
+For example, given a collection with a [`create-form`](https://tools.ietf.org/html/rfc6861#section-3.1) link to a resource with a [`default`](https://github.com/Dwolla/hal-forms#properties) form that creates new members of the collection, the following code would create a new member of `http://example.com/somecollection`.

 ```ruby